brettsmith212/create-llm-prompt/README.md

 - Copy and paste the output from the LLM into the `LLM XML Parser`.
 Use the absolute file path to the repository for `Project Directory`.
 Select `Apply` and code changes from the LLM will be applied to your repository.

+- Create environment variable `GEMINI_API_KEY` to use the LLM Chatbox if you prefer the in app chatbox.

 ## How to run

 `npm run dev`